Estats Units flag Estats Units: Entorn econòmic

 Main Allowable Deductions and Tax Credits

 Deductions are available for specific domestic production activities, qualifying business expenses and depreciation, amortisation and losses.
 Normally, start-up expenditures can be amortised over a 15-year period.
-The cost of goodwill generally is capitalised and amortised over 15 years.
+Similarly, the cost of goodwill is generally capitalised and amortised over 15 years.
 Bad debt resulting from a trade or business may be deducted in the year the debt becomes worthless.
 Certain charitable contributions may be deducted, up to a limit of 10% of taxable income, and may be carried over to the fifteen succeeding years.
 State and municipal taxes imposed on businesses are deductible expenses.
-Fines and penalties are not deductible, unless they are paid for restitution or to come into compliance with the law.
-Special rules limit or deny deductions for interest, rents, or royalties paid on certain transactions.
+Fines and penalties are not deductible unless they are paid for restitution or to come into compliance with the law.
+Special rules limit or deny deductions for interest, rent, or royalties paid on certain transactions.
+Entertainment expenses are entirely disallowed unless an exception applies.
+Meal expenses, including those associated with entertainment if separately invoiced, are 50% deductible unless an exception applies.

 Generally, net operating losses generated in tax years ending before 1 January 2018 may be carried back two years and, if not fully used, carried forward 20 years.
-Under the COVID-related CARES Act, losses arising in tax years beginning after December 31, 2017, and before January 1, 2021 may be carried back to each of the five tax years preceding the tax year of such loss.
+Net operating losses (NOLs) generated in tax years ending after December 31, 2017, typically cannot be carried back and must instead be carried forward indefinitely.
+Nonetheless, the deduction for these NOLs is restricted to 80% of taxable income, which is calculated without considering the deduction.

-Incentives are granted in the form of tax credits for R&D, energy-efficient appliances and electric motor vehicles.
+Incentives are granted in the form of tax credits for R&D, energy-efficient appliances and "clean" motor vehicles.

 Visit the IRS site for detailed information about available deductions in the U.S.